Skip to contents

 Example

-We will now go through an example of how a person would design and implement tasks relating to weather
+We will now go through an example of how a person would design and implement a weather surveillance task.

 We begin by creating a surveillance system.
 This is the hub that coordinates everything.